maxim-pre/date-abase-frontend/README.md

 Our Mission

-- Connect nerds with thier dream "programming" partner ;)
+- Connect people with their dream "programming" partner ;)

 Team Goals $ Values